yyangjihoon/ToDo-App/README.md

 # To Do App
-Practice App Project made with React Native
+Practice App Project made with React Native - Open Source